 - Is there anything I can do to prepare?

-Even if you can't attend your state's Humane Lobby Day, you can still make a difference.
+Even if you can't attend your state's Humane Lobby Day, you can be an effective lobbyist for animals in your state.
 Start with our advocate toolkit where you can print helpful documents with tips on communicating with your legislators, writing letters to the editor, and more.
 Learn More